 Kraum functions almost as a boosted Jorin En.
-It costs two more mana, but arrives with better stats (4/4) as well as flying and haste.
+It costs two more mana but arrives with better stats (4/4) as well as flying and haste.
 It also belongs to two more-obscure creature types, zombie and horror, and its two-spell-a-turn draw actually activates whenever your opponent casts twice in a single turn, not you.

 However, Kraum also possesses the coveted partner ability, letting you use both it and another creature with partner as commanders in EDH format.
-Partner cards are severly underestimated; having two generals lets you access more colors, predict the mana costs you'll have access to, and always have an additional unit at your disposal.
+Partner cards are severely underestimated; having two generals lets you access more colors, predict the mana costs you'll have access to, and always have an additional unit at your disposal.
 Formidable on its own, deadly when paired, Kraum more than earns a place in this countdown.

 4. Protean Raider